 water year means the period stated as the water year on a licence, or if no water year is stated on the licence, the period of 12 months beginning on the date on which the licence was granted.

-[Regulation 41A inserted in Gazette 20 Feb 2018 p.
+[Regulation 41A inserted by Gazette 20 Feb 2018 p.
 495-6.]

 41B.
 Application of regulation 41C